sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 1: Getting Around/Fundamentals 1: Getting Around.md

 ## **Workbooks, Pages and Datasets**
 Duration: 6

 Let’s begin by establishing some basic terminology Sigma uses.
 Consider that a `Workbook is like a book you have read; `the Workbook is the title of the book.
-The book's index is like a Page.
 Each page of the book is a Canvas and the words are all part of a Dataset.

 From that we can understand that a `Workbook contains Pages` (each with one Canvas) that display information that comes from a Dataset.